magicmouse/beads-examples/Example - Tolkien SDK/README.md

 508 Service busy 			-- you are being rate limited
 ```

 By checking the first 3 characters you can create the appropriate error messages.
+We recommend that you first test the status of the server before proceeding with your queries, because this unpaid service could disappear at any time.

 ### Get a list of all the books